Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 Example reconstructed images using our DL-based method along with the reconstructed images using the WF algorithm, prDeep and UPR are shown in Fig.~\ref{fig:examples},~\ref{fig:mine_example} and~\ref{fig:pcswat_example} for the MNIST, synthetic aperture and PCSWAT datasets, respectively.
-The number of training samples used to train the DL-based methods for the three datasets are $10000$, $9950$ and $800$, respectively.
-For all three cases, we observe that our DL-WF yields significant improvement in the estimated image accuracies compared to the other non-DL and DL-based methods.
+The number of training samples used for these three datasets are $10000$, $9950$ and $800$, respectively.
+For all three cases, we observe that our DL-WF approach yields significant improvement in the estimated image accuracies compared to the WF algorithm, and the DL-based UPR and prDeep methods.